 Board meetings take place at River Valley Market in the community room on the co-op’s mezzanine on the 2nd Thursday of the month from 6:30-9:00 pm, unless otherwise noted.
-The April 2015 meeting will take place on April 16th, 2015.
+There will not be a meeting in June 2015.

 Board elections are held every November, in conjunction with the co-op's Annual Meeting.Click here to learn more about serving on the Board of Directors.

 Dorian Gregory, CPA (Board President) works with the Cooperative Fund of New England, a community development financial institution that is a bridge between socially responsible investors and cooperatives, community-oriented non-profits and worker-owned businesses in New England.
 As a CPA, she has almost 20 years experience working in a large international firm and a small regional firm, providing audit and business advisory services to wide range of businesses in diverse industries.
 A lifelong martial artist, Ms. Gregory also owns and operates a Taijiquan and Qigong Studio.
 She brings to the Board financial expertise, clear communication and strong management skills, as well as her love and enthusiasm for the cooperative movement.

 Jade Barker (Vice President/Treasurer) is co-director of The Mediation & Training Collaborative in Greenfield (a program of Community Action), a non-profit providing conflict resolution and communication services.
 A longtime community activist in her tenth year on the River Valley Market Board, Jade believes that cooperation is key to our survival as a species.
 She brings to the Board strong facilitation skills, a commitment to collaborative problem solving, and a love of all things co-op.